Subdesert mesite: Behaviour and ecology

 The subdesert mesite forages by picking invertebrates, seeds and fruit off the ground and may dig into the surface.
 The birds nests are exposed platforms of twigs built in a bush within 2 m of the ground.
 One or two eggs are laid and the incubation and care of the young is shared by both sexes.
 They may be polyandrous or polygynous.
 The birds live in communal groups and have a loud ″nak! nak!″ alarm call when disturbed.

 Status

 The population of this species may be dense within its restricted geographic range.
 It is vulnerable to habitat degradation, by slash-and-burn cultivation of maize, burning for charcoal, commercial timber and for construction. which is happening in most of its range apart from to the north of Manombo.
 The birds are also taken by dogs, by hunting, and introduced rats (Rattus sp) may also be a problem.
-In 2002 there was an estimated population 115,000 and it is estimated that numbers are falling.
+As of 2021, the population is estimated to be 65,000-110,000 mature individuals, and this population is believed to be decreasing.
 The International Union for Conservation of Nature has classified the conservation status of this bird as ″vulnerable″.